 World War Two, 1939-1945

 Eric Spencer Jones, Lieutenant, 264500, East Lancashire Regiment.
-Eric was the son of Evan and Margaret L. Jones, of Newcastle Emlyn.
-He was an Exhibitioner of Keble College, Oxford prior to the war, and after his commission served with the 8th Battalion, East Lancashire Regiment.
-Eric was attached to the Attended 144th Royal Armoured Corps for the Invasion of Normandy.
-Eric landed at Normandy with the unit on D-Day plus 3, and fought through the epic battles of Normandy, where they came up against the Waffen SS Panzer Unit ‘Schwere SS-Panzer-Abteilung 101’, commanded by Michael Wittman.
+Eric was the son of Evan Spencer-Jones and Margaret L. Spencer-Jones (nee Thornley), of Newcastle Emlyn.
+After leaving Christ College, he went to Keble College, Oxford, but as soon as he was old enough he enlisted into the Officer Training Corps, before being commissioned as Second Lieutenant into the Royal Armoured Corps on 30 January 1943.
+He was then posted to the 8th Battalion, East Lancashire Regiment, which formed the nucleus of the 144th Regiment, Royal Armoured Corps.
+The regiment originally trained with Churchill tanks, but after being forced to hand their tanks over to a Canadian unit, re-equipped with Shermans and a number of Crusaders, before beginning to land in Normandy from 8 June 1944.
+Eric landed at Normandy with the unit on D-Day plus 3, 9 June, and fought through the epic battles of Normandy, where the regiment came up against the Waffen SS Panzer Unit ‘Schwere SS-Panzer-Abteilung 101’, commanded by Michael Wittman.
 The famous Panzer Commander was killed during this engagement at Hill 122.
 Eric survived Normandy, and fought through France into Belgium and Holland with the Division.
 In December 1944 the Germans launched a desperate attack in the Ardennes, known as the Battle of the Bulge, and British Units were rushed to plug the gaps in the lines of the US Forces in the area.
 Eric was killed in action during the Battle of the Bulge, on 13 January 1945, aged just 22, and is buried at Hotton War Cemetery, Belgium.